 7) Modernizes the Smith-Mundt Act by distinguishing between the separate leadership and activities of the State Department and the Broadcasting Board of Governors.

-8) Extends the Smith-Mundt Act over the entire State Department, beyond the public diplomacy side of the Office of the Under Secretary for Public Diplomacy and Public Affairs (arguably a few other areas, such as Embassies, are covered as well).
+8) Extends the Smith-Mundt Act over the entire State Department, beyond the public diplomacy side of the Office of the Under Secretary for Public Diplomacy and Public Affairs.

 9) The Smith-Mundt Modernization Act does not remove oversight over U.S. programs that intend to understand, inform, and influence foreign audiences.
 It increases the opportunity for this oversight.

-10) The Modernization Act does not reauthorize the U.S. Advisory Commission on Public Diplomacy, the only government body charged with oversight over U.S. government activities that intend to understand, inform, and influence foreign audiences.
+10) The Modernization Act does not reauthorize the U.S. Advisory Commission on Public Diplomacy, the only government body charged with oversight over U.S. government activities intending to understand, inform, and influence foreign audiences.

 11) The Modernization Act does not remove restrictions on the Defense Department, or any other part of the U.S. government, that prevent domestic propaganda.
-The Smith-Mundt Act never applied to any other executive branch agency other than a part of the State Department and the BBG.
+The Smith-Mundt Act never applied to any other executive branch agency other than a small part of the State Department and the BBG.
 In fact, the Modernization Act expands Smith-Mundt’s coverage to include the entire State Department.
-The Defense Department, and other agencies, was and continue to be covered by other legislation.
+The Defense Department, and other agencies, were and continue to be covered by other legislation that prohibit domestic propaganda and publicity.

 This page is subject to update and refinement.
 Visit (and comment on) the other short information pages under the Smith-Mundt drop down at the top of this webpage.